TERREMEMBER/znbase/docs/content/v2.1/deploy/enterprise-edition/configure-cloud-providers/kubernetes.md

 ## Next step

-You are now ready to create YugabyteDB universes as outlined in the next section.
+You are now ready to create ZNbaseDB universes as outlined in the next section.